CowboyPhilip/4119-Computer-Network-2025-Spring/DESIGN.md

    - Allow for more complex voting mechanisms

 3. **Enhanced Security**:
-   - Implement Delegated Proof-of-Stake or other consensus mechanisms
    - Add more robust network security features

 4. **Scalability Improvements**: